Urban Fox Advice

 Advice - Limping Foxes

-It is not unusual for foxes to suffer from leg injuries as a result of territorial disputes, road traffic accidents, or even attacks by dogs.
+It is not unusual for foxes to suffer leg injuries as a result of fights and territorial disputes, road traffic accidents, or even just simple sprains incurred during climbing and running.

-Although it is understandable to be concerned when you see a limping fox, in many cases, a limp will be caused by a nasty sprain or wound, and therefore will resolve itself over time, without treatment.
+Although it is understandable to be concerned when you see a limping fox, in many cases, a limp will be the result of a mild injury that will resolve itself over time, without treatment.

-An exception is if a limb is being dragged on the ground, if the fox isn’t able to stand or walk, if the fox is surrounded by flies, if the fox is bleeding heavily, if bone is exposed, or the fox is not attempting to run away when approached.
+The exception is if the limb is being dragged on the ground, if the fox isn’t able to stand or walk, if flies are landing on the injured limb or on the fox, if the injury is bleeding heavily, if bone is exposed, or if the fox is not attempting to run away when approached.
 In these scenarios, we suggest contacting a rescue organisation such as The Fox Project, the Greenwich Wildlife Network or the Fox Angels immediately, ideally when the fox is still in sight.

-If the limp is mild however, then the injury may not be severe enough to justify putting the fox through the stressful ordeal of being captured and placed in a rescue centre, which is often in itself quite detrimental to their health - the fox may injure themselves further trying to escape, or stop eating in captivity, for example.
+If the limp is mild however, then the injury may not be severe enough to justify putting the fox through the stressful ordeal of being captured and placed in a rescue centre, which is often in itself quite detrimental to their health.
+So, in most instances of minor limps in foxes, the treatment is worse for them than the injury.
 If you are unsure whether a limp is severe enough to warrant the fox being captured, then please try to get a video of the animal walking, and then ask a rescue organisation to view the video and advise.

 Whilst a contentious debate exists about whether feeding foxes is harmful or beneficial, you can certainly provide food for the purposes of monitoring a fox with a limp.
 You can also give a homeopathic treatment in food that has natural anti-inflammatory properties and may aid the healing process.
 Since this is a homeopathic treatment, it is not dangerous to other animals if accidentally ingested, and can be purchased online by clicking on this link.
 Whilst there is no concrete data on whether this natural remedy works, many rescuers have seen it yield results in injured foxes.
 Please ensure that you read the instructions and follow them carefully for the best chance of successful results.